timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 <CaggsFunctionSupport />

-If you want the old behavior in TimescaleDB 2.7 and above, set the parameter `timescaledb.finalized` to `false` when creating your continuous aggregate.
+If you want the old behavior in TimescaleDB 2.7 and later, set the parameter `timescaledb.finalized` to `false` when creating your continuous aggregate.

 ## Components of a continuous aggregate